yves-d/BlockSearch/README.md

 2. Open PowerShell and navigate to the solution's root directory (where the BlockSearch.sln file is located).

-3. Type ``docker build -t truepokemon-image -f TruePokemon.API\Dockerfile .`` and hit enter.
+3. Type ``docker build -t blocksearch-image -f BlockSearch.MVC\Dockerfile .`` and hit enter.

 4. Navigate to the BlockSearch.MVC folder (where the Dockerfile is located) by typing ``cd BlockSearch.MVC`` and hit enter.